 10.3.3.3 Although test series 1 indicates whether a substance, not designed to have an explosive effect, has in fact potentially explosive properties, again it is more appropriate to start the testing procedure with test series 3.
 These tests involve relatively small sample sizes, which reduces the risk to test personnel.
-If test series 3 indicates that a substance is too sensitive for transport in the form in which it is tested, then the procedures for reducing its sensitiveness to external stimuli, outlined in 10.3.3.2, should be applied.
-If test series 3 indicates that the substance is not too sensitive for transport, the next step is the application of test series 2 which determines whether the substance is too insensitive for inclusion in Class 1.
+If test series 3 indicates that a substance is too sensitive in the form in which it is tested, then the procedures for reducing its sensitiveness to external stimuli, outlined in 10.3.3.2, should be applied.
+If test series 3 indicates that the substance is not too sensitive, the next step is the application of test series 2 which determines whether the substance is too insensitive for inclusion in the class of explosives.
 There is no real need to perform test series 1 at this point in the acceptance procedure since test series 2 answers the pertinent question regarding the degree of insensitiveness of the substance.
 Test series 1 is concerned with the resolution of questions relating to the explosive nature of the substance.
-The procedure for assignment to a division of Class 1 should be applied to substances which fail test series 2 but pass test series 3 i.e. they are not too insensitive for acceptance into Class 1 nor are they thermally unstable or too dangerous to transport in the form in which they are tested.
-It is important to note that a substance which fails test series 2 may still, if properly packaged, leave Class 1 provided that the product is not designed to have an explosive effect and does not exhibit any explosive hazard in test series 6 of the assignment procedure.
+The procedure for assignment to a division of the class of explosives should be applied to substances which fail test series 2 but pass test series 3 i.e. they are not too insensitive for acceptance into the class of explosives nor are they thermally unstable or too dangerous in the form in which they are tested.
+It is important to note that a substance which fails test series 2 may still, if properly packaged, leave the class of explosives provided that the product is not designed to have an explosive effect and does not exhibit any explosive hazard in test series 6 of the assignment procedure.